 In most cases, psychosis is not caused by ineffective parenting.
-It is a biological condition, and parents do not cause psychosis.
+It is a biological condition.
 Being proactive and supportive in your child’s illness, however, can greatly increase the chances of recovery.

-Understand recent changes in thoughts, feelings, or behavior.
+Understand recent changes in thoughts, feelings, or behaviors.

 Early stage psychosis can include: